 Our first full day saw heavy rain, but we managed to get out in the early afternoon to tour temples.
 First stop was the Emperor’s Palace, residence of the King of Thailand, and houses some of the governance buildings— most famous for the Emerald Buddha statue.
 Close by was the Wat Pho temple that housed a mega sized reclining Buddha almost 50 feet tall and 150 feet long.
 We finished our touring by taking a boat across the river to visit Wat Arun.
 We climbed to the top of temple which was a bit scary given the steepness of the stairs and the lack hand rails, but the view of the city across the river were worth the effort.

 On Sunday, our good friend Chats, from Durban, referred us to one of his former students, Apple, who lives in Bangkok who offered to spend the day with us and help us navigate.
 We were surprised that she showed up with her uncle who was driving his taxi.
-We asked to get to a Floating Market —it was a beehive of colors, flavors, aromas, food, clothing and activity.
+We asked to visit a Floating Market about an hour drive away —it was a beehive of colors, flavors, aromas, food, clothing and activity.
 Our new friends were very patient in allowing us to explore at our own pace—the variety of food was amazing.
 In hindsight, we should have gone on empty stomachs as the number of delectables were too many to comprehend.
 Included in the unique things we was was a tank where people could immerse their bare feet and have minnow fish eat your dead skin off!
 The heroes of this story are the Garrarufa fish, small scavengers that love sucking and nibbling on dead skin.
 They grow in the freshwater basins of Turkey, Syria, Iran and Iraq.
 These toothless creatures are placed in tanks filled with warm freshwater.
 When the customer immerses their feet in this water, these fish get to work and exfoliate the skin.

 Frances made friends with Wana Sonplensri, a singer and guitarist hired to entertain market guests.
 She emailed her photos to him and he was delighted . . . they email each other periodically and he has offered that the next time we are in Thailand, he will take us to a floating market and will feed us—so sweet.